Tech Talk: Will Lithium Batteries Kill Your Stock Alternator? The Real Answer Explained

 Poor system design does.

-If you find these Tech Talks useful and want to better understand the systems on your own boat you can subscribe to Sailoscope and receive new articles and weekly sailing updates straight to your inbox.
+If you find these Tech Talks useful and want to better understand the systems on your own boat you can subscribe to Sailoscope and receive new articles straight to your inbox.